Sunday, September 23, 2018

 3) Watch your Schedule and Zero's: Watch your schedule and notice if you are hiking slower than expected or taking more zeros or resupply days.
 Balance zeros with your schedule priorities.
 If you have to take time off for an injury or personal reason, re-assess your schedule.
 It can be hard to fix issues after you are already in Washington and the snow is falling.

 4) Restructure your Hike if Needed: If you get behind schedule for any reason, and don't think you can catch up, consider doing a temporary skip forward or a flip or converting a thru-hike into a section hike.
 I saw a few hikers get off trail in a funk instead of redefining or restructuring their hike.
 Remember it's YOUR hike, you can do it however it works for you.
-You are the primary person who decides whether your hike was a "success."
+You are the primary person who decides whether your hike was a "success." note: in 2019 flipping became more restricted than in prior years.

 Calendar issues for the PCT pivot on the major trail sections and something I'm going to call "average pace."
 You can think of your average pace as your typical number of miles hiked per day, and we will discuss the calendar implications of different average pace levels.
 For the statistically minded, this isn't exactly your average, it's more of a representative pace.
 Of course your actual miles hiked will be affected by the trail conditions in each section.
 For example, I've assumed that you will hike at 80% of your average in the Sierras and 120% of your average in Oregon.
 These are in the ballpark for most hikers, although everyone has their own experience.
 To make this more specific, the schedule table below includes slower thru-hikers hikers with an average pace of 17.5 or 20.0 miles per day, moderate hikers at 22.5 miles per day, and fast hikers at 25.0 or 27.5 miles per day.
 You should have a good handle on which group you are closest to by the end of the desert section when you will typically have reached or be near your average pace.